Relapse Prevention (RP) (MBRP)

 - As people accumulate successful recovery experiences, their confidence or self-efficacy in solving life’s problems without substances increases, thereby making it increasingly more likely that they will choose to avoid or be able to cope with high-risk situations.

 - One assumption in RP models is that individuals are already motivated for abstinence or to reduce their drinking.
-Thus some evidence-informed clinicians also may use motivational interviewing (MI) or motivational enhancement therapy (MET) to address the varying levels of readiness to change with which patients might present to treatment.
+Thus some evidence-informed clinicians may also use Motivational Interviewing (MI) or Motivational Enhancement Therapy (MET) to address the varying levels of readiness to change that patients might possess when they present to treatment.

 WHAT ARE THE ORIGINS OF RELAPSE PREVENTION?

-Developed in the 1980s by G. Alan Marlatt, and outlined in the 1985 text published with Judith Gordon RP is based not only on cognitive-behavioral therapy for other psychiatric disorders, but also on Albert Bandura’s social-cognitive theory.
+Developed in the 1980s by G. Alan Marlatt, and outlined in the 1985 text published with Judith Gordon, RP is based not only on Cognitive Behavioral Therapy (CBT) for other psychiatric disorders, but also on Albert Bandura’s Social Cognitive Theory (SCT).
 This theory emphasizes the importance of personal belief in the ability to remain substance-free (i.e., abstinence self-efficacy), the tangible and intangible rewards from successfully coping without substances, and the importance of managing one’s external environment (e.g., social situations) in the maintenance of health behavior change.

-Relapse Prevention (RP) is considered among the most important clinical innovations in the substance use disorder treatment and recovery field, and continues to one of the most widely practiced.
-When clinicians and scientists refer generally to cognitive behavioral therapy (CBT) for substance use disorder, it is often Marlatt’s RP model or some related approach to which they are referring.
-Specifically regarding Mindfulness-based Relapse Prevention (MBRP), Marlatt and his junior colleagues who would continue this work, including Katie Witkiewitz, developed this RP therapeutic approach by building on clinical research in the area of mindfulness based cognitive therapy for depression.
+Relapse Prevention is considered among the most important clinical innovations in the substance use disorder treatment and recovery field, and continues to be one of the most widely practiced.
+When clinicians and scientists refer generally to CBT for substance use disorder, it is often Marlatt’s RP model or some related approach to which they are referring.
+Specifically regarding Mindfulness-Based Relapse Prevention (MBRP), Marlatt and his junior colleagues who would continue this work, including Katie Witkiewitz, developed this RP therapeutic approach by building on clinical research in the area of mindfulness-based cognitive therapy for depression.

 EVIDENCE FOR RELAPSE PREVENTION